 In 1981, Governor Bruce Babbitt established the Council by Executive Order Number 81-3, as it was determined to be in the public interest “to assure that administrative rules and regulations avoid unnecessary duplication and adverse impact upon the public.”
-In 1986, the legislature codified the Council in statute (Laws 1986, Ch.
-232, § 5).
+In 1986, the legislature codified the Council in statute (Title 41, Chapter 6, Article 5 of the Arizona Revised Statutes).
 The Council was established primarily for the purpose of providing oversight and administrative efficiency in the rulemaking process for state agencies, boards, and commissions (”agencies”), to ensure consistency and compliance with existing statutes, and to ensure that stakeholders’ interests are considered as a part of the rulemaking process.

 The vast majority of the matters that come before the Council are proposed rulemakings (A.R.S. § 41-1052), and five-year-review reports, submitted pursuant to A.R.S. § 41-1056(A).
 Copies of the relevant statutes and rules are included, and a discussion of the Council’s responsibilities on these matters is addressed in this manual.
 In short, the Council's primary responsibilities are to: